ExpediaGroup/helm-charts/CONTRIBUTING.md

 ## Release process
 Unfortunately this process is not automated yet, so please bear with us 🦄

-1. Start by adding the new chart with the sources to the master branch to the `charts` directory.
+1. Start by adding the new chart with the sources to the `charts` directory in the `master` branch.

-2. Next, package your new chart (you can use `helm package .`) and add it to the `gh-pages` repo.
+2. Next, package your new chart (you can use `helm package .`) and add it to the `gh-pages` branch.

 3. Finally, you will need to update the index file (you can use `helm repo index .`)